 Smith, again, is one of the better manufacturers in the helmet world.
 For snowboarding helmets that won’t let you down, it’s hard to steer wrong with Smith.

-The Aspect helmet is one of the beginner end models with less features and a more affordable price.
+The Aspect helmet is one of the beginner end models with fewer features and a more affordable price.

 There’s nothing wrong with this, it saves you some money but also reduces the weather flexibility of the helmet overall.